ErikOnBike/CodeParadise/README.md

    * (CodeParadise) DOM (wrapper code for DOM functionality)
 * `client-environment.image` is a tiny (around 200Kb) Smalltalk image

 The tiny Smalltalk image does not include a Compiler or Debugger.
 If you try to start it using a desktop VM you will not get it running, since it assumes a number of Javascript primitives is implemented.
 The image is based on [Pharo Candle](https://github.com/carolahp/PharoCandleSrc) but has been extended with Exception handling, Announcements and the minimal ClientEnvironment classes like a Communicator.
-The code for this tiny image will become available online shortly.
+The code and some explanation for this tiny image can be found on [CP-Bootstrap](https://github.com/ErikOnBike/CP-Bootstrap).

 ### Load ServerEnvironment